wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_a_userstore.md

 	class = "org.wso2.micro.integrator.security.user.core.jdbc.JDBCUserStoreManager"
 	type = "database"

-	# Add the following parameter only if you want to enable write access to the user store.
+	# Add the following parameter only if you want to disable write access to the user store.
-	read_only = false
+	read_only = true
 	```
 	The datasource configured under the `[[datasource]]` toml heading will now be the effective user store for the Micro Integrator.